reedlabotz/AfterClass/writing/senior_thesis.md

 #### Helping Users Find Groups

 The most important aspect of this service is the ability for students to find other students that will be good partners for them.
 To help in this process I show users a graph in the explore section that shows how similar to themselves other students are.
 This allows students to look for other students that they think will be a good fit or them, be it someone who is very similar or someone who is a polar opposite.
+This visualization represents the current user as a large black circle surrounded by other users represented by the smaller colorful dots.
+The distance of each dot from the user represents the number of similar responses from the survey.
+As users hover over a users detail box, that users circle on the visualization is highlighted, and inversely if the user mouses over a dot in the visualization, the user profile represented by that dot is scrolled into view.

 ![Explore screen](https://raw.github.com/reedlabotz/AfterClass/master/writing/screenshots/explore.png)